Three Horses Beer: Marketing

 To create the original label for THB, Star Breweries opted to copy an existing label for a Dutch beer brand called The Holland Beer, which featured the image of three horses.
-This was done in part because of the association between Antsirabe and its history of horse breeding; the brand took the name Three Horses Beer based on this design.
+This was done partly because of the association between Antsirabe and its history of horse breeding; the brand took the name Three Horses Beer based on this design.
 The label also features the brand's slogan, Soa Ny Fiarahantsika ("The Pleasure of Being Together").
 The labels were originally printed in the Netherlands and shipped to Madagascar before eventually being produced on the local market; THB coasters continue to be produced in Europe.
-The bottle color and shape and its label have undergone adjustments over time.
-In 2005, the label was enlarged and the colors brightened.
-The band around the neck of the bottle was also broadened with the addition of the image of a medal, in honor of the beer's first international award in 2004.
+The bottle's color, shape, and label have changed over time.
+In 2005, the label was enlarged, and the colors brightened.
+The band around the neck of the bottle was also broadened with the addition of the image of a medal in honor of the beer's first international award in 2004.
 A new logo was adopted for the canned THB before being expanded in 2014 to the 33 cl bottled THB.
 The new logo features three stylized, outlined white horses, now facing right to represent a focus on the future.
 Red remains the predominant color.

-Advertising alcohol on television and in the press was outlawed under president Marc Ravalomanana.
-In order to maximize brand recognition of THB, the company altered the label for its Fresh shandy, which was exempt from this ban due to its low alcohol content, to match the THB Pilsener design but using a green background instead of the pilsener's red.
-The pilsener is advertised in a variety of non-traditional ways, such as through celebrity promotion in music videos and music and sporting event sponsorship.
+Advertising alcohol on television and in the press was outlawed under Marc Ravalomanana.
+To maximize the brand recognition of THB, the company altered the label for its Fresh shandy, which was exempt from this ban due to its low alcohol content, to match the THB Pilsener design but using a green background instead of the pilsener's red.
+The pilsener is advertised in various non-traditional ways, such as celebrity promotion in music videos and music and sporting event sponsorship.
 THB is considered by the public as a promoter of Malagasy culture and identity, particularly through its sponsorship of its annual THB Tour traveling music festival and the THB fête de la bière (beer festival).
 Three Horses Beer sponsors the THB Champions League, the national football championship.
 Many popular musical artists have advertised THB, including superstars Jerry Marcoss, AmbondronA, Samoëla, Tsiliva, Tence Mena and Jaojoby.

 THB launched its first website in 2008.
 In 2015, in honor of the 55th anniversary of national independence, Star Breweries launched a new campaign to promote the beer.
 The company announced a new slogan, "THB eo foana e!"
 (THB always!) to be promoted alongside its historic slogan.
 A song by the same name, written and performed by BIG MJ and the group Tambour Gasy, and an accompanying music video, will promote the beer and the new slogan.